5T33Z0/Clover-Crate/Tools/README.md

 :warning: Doesn't work for legacy boot, only UEFI!

 ## Clover Validator
-:waring: Requires `CloverConfigPlistValidator` to be present in `usr/local/bin`.
+:warning: Requires `CloverConfigPlistValidator` to be present in `usr/local/bin`.
 You need to install Clover via the .pkg Installer.
 Simply copying it there manually doesn't cut it.

 Therefore, you have to download the validator from the [Clover github repo](https://github.com/CloverHackyColor/CloverBootloader/releases) unpack it and verify the config manually: